Suz/OzoneWeather/README.md

 'YYYY' doesn't mean 2014.
 For normal years you need 'yyyy'.
 The full spec for iOS 7 is at [unicode.org](http://www.unicode.org/reports/tr35/tr35-31/tr35-dates.html#Parsing_Dates_Times) **ReactiveCocoa:**
-NSLog is useful for getting info on intermediate stages.
+`NSLog` is useful for getting info on intermediate stages.
 There are some mysteries about what `filter:` and `ignore:` do that I should get a grip on.
 There is a lot of potential in this library, and many functions to explore. `map:` is your friend.
 Use it flexibly.

-Useful discussions in the issues and on SO.
-One thing is that this library is changing rapidly -- 2.0 was recently released and 3.0 is being crafted.
+There are many useful discussions in the issues on GitHub and on SO.
+One word of warning: this library is changing rapidly -- 2.0 was recently released and 3.0 is being crafted.
 The terminology is shifting, even for core ideas.
+Older posts may contain outdated code.

-- prefer RACSignal over RACSequence.
+- prefer `RACSignal` over `RACSequence`.
 - Prefer 1-way binding with RAC over 2-way binding. (see discussion of issue proposign to drop RACChannel)
 - avoid `subscribeNext:`, `doError:`, and `doNext:`.
-These break the functional paradigm. (http://stackoverflow.com/questions/17281424/how-would-you-write-fetching-a-collection-the-reactive-cocoa-way) Note: `RACAble` was replaced with `RACObserve` in 2.0.
+These break the functional paradigm.
+See this StackOverflow question on [fetching a collection](http://stackoverflow.com/questions/17281424/how-would-you-write-fetching-a-collection-the-reactive-cocoa-way) Note: `RACAble` was replaced with `RACObserve` in 2.0.

 I'm finding it somewhat diffuclt to chain my signals together in the correct way, probably because I have some processing to do with different parts of the ozone signal.